-Family and Community We believe that we made great strides last year in Family and Community Engagement:Summarize the family and Engagement.
-As always, our sporting events, concerts and Academy Showcase community engagement trends and patterns events were well-attended.
-Yet those types of events only attract certain observed by the team while completing this sectors of our population.
-Two years ago, in our first year of being a Title I section of the report.
-What are the school, we held monthly meetings that were only sparsely attended.
-Last year, important trends and patterns that will we re-formatted some of those meetings and had much greater attendance. support the identification of student, Our Math, Literacy and Science nights attracted many families and they teacher, and leader needs? reflected our diverse populations.
+We believe that we made great strides in Family and Community Engagement.
+As always, our sporting events, concerts and Academy Showcase events were well-attended.
+Yet those types of events only attract certain sectors of our population.
+Six years ago, in our first year of being a Title I school, we held monthly meetings that were only sparsely attended.
+Then, we re-formatted some of those meetings and had much greater attendance.
+Our Math, Literacy and Science nights attracted many families and they reflected our diverse populations.
 These events reinforced the feeling of fellowship and connectedness that is an integral part of or Vision/Mission.
-There is still much work to be done in this area.
-This year, we will reformat all of our Title I meetings and involve all subject areas.

 While we communicate with our parents in a wide variety of ways, we can still improve in this area.
 We will work to make our parents feel more comfortable coming to our school, contacting us, and with Infinite Campus.
-We are also working to find ways to involve parents and the community in decision-making. · · · · · We gather perception data by surveying our parents and students and also conduct an annual parent input meeting.
+We are also working to find ways to involve parents and the community in decision-making.

+We gather perception data by surveying our parents and students and also conduct an annual parent input meeting.